 Kathy is an experienced trial and appellate attorney, and her practice focuses on insurance and reinsurance law, commercial law and finance, international arbitration and commercial litigation, including all types of aviation litigation and appellate law.

 Kathy is listed in both Euromoney’s Guide to the World’s Leading Aviation Lawyers and its Guide to the World’s Leading Insurance and Reinsurance Lawyers, as well as in The Legal 500 editions on litigation for her work in Insurance and Reinsurance.
-Since 2006, Kathy has been selected annually as a New York Super Lawyer in the field of Insurance Law.
+Since 2006, Kathy has been selected annually as a New York Super Lawyer in the fields of Insurance Law and Aviation & Aerospace.

-She is listed as a Leading Aviation Attorney by Aviation Expert Guides 2020 and as a leading insurance and reinsurance attorney by Insurance and Reinsurance Expert Guides 2020.
-Kathy was also selected as a leading insurance and reinsurance practitioner for the Women in Business Law 2020 Expert Guide after nomination by some of the world’s leading in-house counsel and her peers.
+She is listed as a Leading Aviation Attorney in the 2021 Aviation Expert Guide and as a Leading Insurance and Reinsurance Attorney in the 2021 Insurance and Reinsurance Expert Guide.
+Kathy was also selected as a Leading Aviation, as well as Insurance and Reinsurance Attorney, in the 2023 Women in Business Law Expert Guide after nomination by some of the world’s leading in-house counsel and her peers.

 Kathy has published and lectured widely on legal issues affecting the airline, aerospace, insurance, and reinsurance industries.
 She has participated as a speaker at numerous conferences sponsored by the American Bar Association, Embry-Riddle Aeronautical University, the Aviation Insurance Association and various bar and other organizations around the world.
-She is currently acting as an instructor for the IATA Training Program offering certification in aviation insurance.
+She also has acted as an instructor for the IATA Training Program offering certification in aviation insurance.

-Kathy is the principal author of the leading international authoritative treatise on aviation insurance, currently in its fourth edition, Margo on Aviation Insurance, 2014 and in the process of updating this highly-regarded work for a fifth edition to be released soon.
+Kathy is one of the authors of the leading international authoritative treatise on aviation insurance, currently in its fourth edition, Margo on Aviation Insurance, 2014 and in the process of updating this highly-regarded work for a fifth edition.
 She also is currently one of the editors of Shawcross & Beaumont Air Law, and is the author of chapters on aviation insurance in the New York State Bar Association’s Insurance Law Practice (chapters on Aviation and Space Insurance).
 She is also co-author of the chapter “An Aviation Insurance Primer: An Overview for the Aviation Practitioner” in the American Bar Association publication Litigating the Aviation Case: From Pre-Trial to Closing Argument.

-She is a member of the American Bar Association, the Association Internationale De Droit Des Assurances (AIDA International Association for Insurance Law), the New York Womens Bar Association Foundation (Immediate Past President), the International Aviation Womens Association (Past President and Honorary Board Member), The Association of the Bar of the City of New York, the International Association of Defense Counsel (IADC), the Federation of Defense and Corporate Counsel (FDCC) and Litigation Counsel of America, The Trial Lawyer Honorary Society (Fellow).
+She is a member of the American Bar Association, the Association Internationale De Droit Des Assurances (AIDA International Association for Insurance Law), the New York Womens Bar Association (NYWBA), the International Aviation Womens Association (IAWA), The Association of the Bar of the City of New York, the International Association of Defense Counsel (IADC), the Federation of Defense and Corporate Counsel (FDCC) and Litigation Counsel of America, The Trial Lawyer Honorary Society (Fellow).

 Newsletters and Bulletins